vekotinkero/fatctrl-the-phone/README.md

 Got it?
 So you can develop your own messages by checking the MIDI specification.
 Find more about MIDI messages here: http://www.midi.org/techspecs/midimessages.php

-More about flipping the firmware:
+More about flipping the firmware on 8u2: http://arduino.cc/en/Hacking/DFUProgramming8U2

 Some conversation about darrans MIDI driver version 0.2: http://hunt.net.nz/users/darran/weblog/52882/Arduino_UNO_MIDI_USB_version_02.html#comments

 --